Violations of OSHA General Duty Clause

 Federal safety regulators usually cite employers for violations of specific safety hazards.
 Sometimes, however, inspectors from the Occupational Safety and Health Administration see hazards that do not fall under a specific regulation.
 In these cases, they may issue a citation for a violation of OSHA's General Duty Clause.

-At Hendershot, Cannon & Hisey, P.C., our lawyers should be your first call if a workplace accident occurs.
+At Hendershot, Cowart & Hisey, P.C., our lawyers should be your first call if a workplace accident occurs.
 Our team can prepare your violation defense before OSHA representatives come to your work site for an inspection.

 Our lawyers are familiar with the General Duty Clause and potential issues with its enforcement.
 We can advise you on issues during an inspection and defend you if you are cited.
 We serve businesses in Houston and throughout Texas.
 Clients choose us because we have the proven defense firm for Texas businesses since 1987.